deathworlders/online/content/books/deathworlders/chapter-49-division.md

 “In one year?
 You did not have vack-seen for it?”

 “No. Not then.
-And our vaccine for Malaria isn’t very strong.
+And our vaccine for malaria isn’t very strong.
 But others… there are some diseases that are just *gone* now.
 Nobody has died of them in a long time.
 And, yes, our children almost all grow up strong and healthy.”

 Vemik nodded, watching the flames.

 “...Is hard, to lose a child,” he said at last.
 “We move on, but we don’t forget.
 It… hurts.
 Deep inside.
 And it never goes away.
-The Singer and me, we have a little girl now.
-Going to name her soon.
-But still a long way to go before she is a woman, and can be Given to another tribe.
+The Singer and me, we have a little boy now.
+Going to name him soon.
+But still a long way to go before he is a man, and can learn to hunt and work steel.
 Many seasons.
-She’s strong now, but…”
+He’s strong now, but…”

 He trailed off, and Daniel shifted uncomfortably in his camp chair.